 Table 4 reruns the regressions from Table 3 using the continuous ownership share $O{hs}^{\%}$ as a dependent variable.
 Throughout specifications, we find a negative and significant effect of cultural distance on the HQs' ownership shares in their subsidiaries.
 A quantitative interpretation of the effect of cultural distance on ownership shares estimated in column 4, which controls for HQ firm fixed effects, can once again be provided using the above-mentioned example of a HQ and its two affiliates.
 The HQ firm governed by a French manager chooses on average a 16% lower ownership share in the affiliate company led by a Chinese manager, as compared to an affiliate led by a Belgian manager.
-In line with our hypothesis from Proposition 2, we also find that the negative effect of cultural distance on ownership shares is mitigated in more productive firms.
+In line with our hypothesis from Proposition 2, we also find that the negative effect of cultural distance on ownership shares is mitigated in more productive firms, although the interaction effect loses significance in column (6) as the number of observations drops by more than one half.